 - All settlement sheets and expense sheets for the truck driver pertaining to trips taken for the day of the collision and thirty (30) days prior to the collision;

-- Accounting records, cargo transportation bills and subsequent payments or other records indicating billings for transportation or subsequent payment for the transportation of cargo, with both the front and back of cancelled checks for cargo transported by the driver and/or truck involved in the collision for thirty (30) days prior to the date of the collision, as well as the day of the collision;
+- Accounting records, cargo transportation bills, and subsequent payments or other records indicating billings for transportation or subsequent payment for the transportation of cargo, with both the front and back of canceled checks for cargo transported by the driver and/or truck involved in the collision for thirty (30) days prior to the date of the collision, as well as the day of the collision;

-- Any other items associated in any way with the wreck, documents, database, or other piece of evidence concerning or reflecting upon the driver, the collision, or the truck;
+- Any other items associated in any way with the wreck, documents, database, or other pieces of evidence concerning or reflecting upon the driver, the collision, or the truck;

 - The entire personnel file of the driver involved in the collision;

 - Any and all communications via CB radio, mobile or satellite communication systems, e-mail, cellular phone, pager, or other cab communication device to include the bills for the devices for the seven (7) days before, the day of, and the two (2) days after the collision;

 - Any and all computer, electronic, or e-mail messages of any type created in the seven (7) days prior to the collision and the first forty-eight (48) hours immediately after the collision, by and between the defendant and any agents or third parties, as well as any computer message, which relate to the particular incident.